MINI Aceman review – a sporty small EV with an upmarket cabin

 The Aceman’s steering is heavier than you’ll find in most rivals, but it never becomes tiresome.
 In fact, it adds an extra sense of security when travelling on the motorway, where the Aceman feels very stable.
 On twistier roads, the steering responds quickly to your inputs and you get the sense there’s an impressive amount of grip on offer.
 Just like its smaller Cooper sibling, you really can have some fun with it.

-There’s also enough instant pulling power in the Aceman SE to induce a bit of tugging from the steering wheel if you accelerate hard out of corners – a bit like an old school hot hatchback.
-The Aceman E isn’t much slower though, so most buyers should only upgrade to the SE if they need the longer range.
+There’s also enough instant pulling power in the Aceman to induce a bit of tugging from the steering wheel if you accelerate hard out of corners – a bit like an old school hot hatchback.
+The Aceman E is no slouch, though, and drives so similarly to the SE that upgrading to it comes more down to its improved range figure than outright performance.

 You can adjust the Aceman’s feel with its Core, Green and Go Kart driving modes, switching up how its motor, steering and fake engine sounds behave.
-The regenerative braking is strong, so you’ll rarely find yourself needing to use the brake pedal.
+The regenerative braking is strong, so you’ll rarely find yourself needing to use the brake pedal, and it can be put into a full one-pedal mode by selecting ‘B’ on the gear selector.
 It has plenty of bite when you do, which can take some time to get used to, but it ties into the responsive nature of the rest of the driving experience.

 Of course, all this fun can’t come without any downsides.
 In the MINI’s case, it’s a rather firm ride from its suspension.
 The Aceman felt quite bouncy even on smooth European roads, and things didn’t get much better when we tested it in the UK.
 It has a tendency to jitter over bumpy roads, transferring even small imperfections in the road through to the cabin.
 It’s not a deal breaker, but the Volvo EX30 or Kia EV3 will be better options for buyers who prioritise comfort over sportiness.